One of the most common questions I'm asked by beginning investors wanting to fast track their success is:

 Don’t you think you would come out thinking differently?

-At Wealth Retreat 2020 (being held on November 14th to 18th) you will spend 5 complete days (and part of the nights) with some of the sharpest property, tax, investment, business and share market minds in Australia.
+At Wealth Retreat 2022 (being held on April 2nd to 6th) you will spend 5 complete days (and part of the nights) with some of the sharpest property, tax, investment, business, and share market minds in Australia.

 What lasting impact do you think that will have on you?